 The Clean Energy Regulator cannot provide advice on whether particular types of evidence will be sufficient, as all evidence can only be assessed in the context of a full project application.

-Land characteristic and baseline requirements are covered in sections 2.3 and 2.4 of the method.
+human-induced regeneration of a permanent even-aged native forest .
 The evidentiary requirements include, but are not, depending on project circumstances, limited to:

-The land characteristic and baseline requirements under this method are covered in sections 9 to 17 of the method.
-The evidentiary requirements include but are not, depending on project circumstances, limited to:
+avoided clearing of native regrowth method.
+The evidentiary requirements include, but are not, depending on project circumstances, limited to:

 About The Clean Energy Regulator